 How many times have I read Jane Eyre?
 That would be really, really hard to say.

 Helen Keller at the Top of the Empire State Building

 I'm often inspired by things I read.
 In a Letters of Note post about Helen Keller's impressions at the top of the Empire State Building.
 She wrote that, there, at the top of what was then the tallest building in the world, she had a vision of the universe.

 There was the Hudson – more like the flash of a sword-blade than a noble river.
 The little island of Manhattan, set like a jewel in its nest of rainbow waters, stared up into my face, and the solar system circled about my head!
 Why, I thought, the sun and the stars are suburbs of New York, and I never knew it!
 I had a sort of wild desire to invest in a bit of real estate on one of the planets.
 All sense of depression and hard times vanished, I felt like being frivolous with the stars.

 One of the joys of drawing people is trying to use all the graphic tools at my disposal to convey not just what a person looks like, but their life experience, what it's like to be in their presence.
 This man had clearly been through good times and bad, and I tried to convey the impression he gave me of enduring all things, and surviving with warmth and humor intact.

 A fashionable Upper West Sider in her natural habitat: a chic café.

 Journey of Transformation

-I'm proud to announce that my work is in a show along with other artists of the Dalvero Academy at the Mystic Seaport Museum.
-We are sharing the reportage we created around the historic 38th Voyage of the Charles W. Morgan, the last wooden whaling ship in existence, as well as our own personal explorations of the whaling industry.
-You can find out more information about the exhibit here at our website.
+My work was shown along with other artists of the Dalvero Academy at the Mystic Seaport Museum.
+We shared the reportage we created around the historic 38th Voyage of the Charles W. Morgan, the last wooden whaling ship in existence, as well as our own personal explorations of the whaling industry.
+The show ran from November 2015–November 2016.
+You can find out more information about the exhibit here at the website.